 On the hunt for the best protein powder for women?
-10 a Health Editor uses to boost satiety and build muscle
+9 a Health Editor uses to boost satiety and build muscle

 Let the gains, begin.

-If you're on the hunt for the best protein powder for women, trust me when I say: as a Health Editor, I've tried the lot and know the ones worth investing your money in (and the ones that aren't).
+If you're on the hunt for the best protein powder for women, trust me when I say: as a Senior Health Editor, I've tried the lot and know the ones worth investing your money in (and the ones that aren't).

-Find yourself Googling, what is protein, or wondering what protein powders actually are?
+Focusing on your wellbeing this January and finding yourself Googling, what is protein, or wondering what protein powders actually are?
 In the simplest sense, the latter is a powdered shake designed to help you up your protein intake if you're struggling to get enough through your diet.
 As dietician Nichola Whitehead explains, protein is vital for everything from muscle growth, to preserving lean muscle mass, to repairing muscle.

 While most people can - and do - get plenty of protein day to day via their food, if you're highly active or looking to build muscle, you might be considering supplementing protein.
 Why?
 Well, because studies have found that drinking a protein shake post-workout not only provides the essential amino acids needed to grow lean muscle, but also boosts satiety and muscle recovery so you'll be more capable come your next workout session.

 That said, implementing nutritional supplements into your diet can be pretty scary if you've never tried them before.
 So let me and my fellow experts help you cut through the confusing jargon.
 Keep scrolling for our rundown of the best protein powders for women currently available to buy, as well as the most common myths not to fall for.
+I've personally tested every protein powder in this round up and they get my Health Editor seal of approval.

 Don't miss our guides to the best clear proteins and vegan protein sources to add to basket, and how to get enough vegan protein from vegan protein sources if you're plant-based, too.

-- MyProtein Impact Whey Isolate - now £18.31, was £34.99 (save 48%)
+- MyProtein Impact Whey Isolate - now £18.49, was £34.99 (save 47%)

 - Form Nutrition - now £23.39, was £25.99 (save 10%)